The Babbler Clade

 ---|

-I've characterized Pellorneidae as ground babblers because so many are ground and understory feeders, more so than the babblers outside Pellorneidae.
+I've characterized Pellorneidae as ground babblers because so many are ground and understory feeders.

 The genus Alcippe is another poster child for the DNA revolution.
-The former Alcippe has been broken into four parts, with the Bush Blackcap ending up in Sylvia (Sylviidae) via Lioptilus, the Fulvetta fulvettas in Paradoxornithidae, the Schoeniparus fulvettas (including Pseudominla) here in Pellorneidae, and the remaining Alcippe grouped in their own family, Alcippeidae.
+The former Alcippe has been broken into four parts, with the Bush Blackcap ending up in Sylvia (Sylviidae) via Lioptilus, the Fulvetta fulvettas in Paradoxornithidae, the Schoeniparus fulvettas (including Pseudominla) here in Pellorneidae.
+The fate of the remaining Alcippe remained unclear until Cai et al. (2019, 2020) sampled all of them.
+They have joined Leiothrichidae as the subfamily Alcippeinae.

-The most complete sampling is Cai et al. (2019), and I have followed their arrangement of taxa whenever possible.
+The most complete sampling of Pellorneidaeis Cai et al. (2019, 2020), and I have followed their arrangement of taxa whenever possible.

 The basal taxa are Graminicola and Turdinus.
 All of the current Turdinus has previously been included in Napothera.
 Collar (2006) argued for separating them in Turdinus (see also Collar and Robson, 2007).
 As you can see on the tree, the birds in Turdinus have proven to be quite different from Napothera.